flaviobarros/shiny-wordcloud/README.md

 This project can be used as a start point to build any dockerized shiny app that could be distributed at any server running docker.
 Possible use cases are:

-* Deploy a single Shiny App at AWS, Googlge Compute Engine, Azure or a private server with docker.
+* Deploy a single Shiny App at AWS, Google Compute Engine, Azure or a private server with docker.
-* Deploy Shiny Apps at a docker based PaaS as dokku.
+* Deploy Shiny Apps at a docker based PaaS as [dokku](https://github.com/progrium/dokku).

 ## Building your own Shiny App: